nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_network_reconnect.md

 ### Loading timeout

+Loading timeout includes the time that it takes to establish the connection (`playback.timeouts.connecting`).

 The default value for `playback.timeouts.loading` is **20 seconds**.
 If necessary, the default value can be changed to a value within a range (in seconds):
 - min: 10